-Seriously, It’s amazing what difference it makes to have this kind of mantel decor.
+Seriously, It’s amazing what a difference it makes to have this kind of mantel decor.
 It adds such a warm and loving look to the whole living room.

-A Rearranged Christmas Living Room space
+A Rearranged Christmas Living Room Space

 At the beginning of this year, I had to rearrange the whole living room setup, so maybe you might have noticed that everything looks different and yet cozier and somehow homier.
 Now the Christmas tree is closer to the sofa and kind of in between the mantle in the sofa.

 Firstly, what I did was set my oversized wooden sign in the center of the whole setup with my Christmas sentiment.

 Then I balanced objects on each side of the mantle.
 I set 3 bottlebrush trees that had different sizes on the left and my three candle holders on the right.

 After that, I put some cute Santa and gold reindeer among the Christmas trees and the candle holders.

 To add a balance in between put another wood sign and a frame with a cute Christmas pattern in it.